-So, William Mace played on the first, and only, organized Michigan football team to not schedule any games against outside competition in 1882.
+So, William Mace played on a historic team.
+It was the first, and only, organized Michigan football team to not schedule any games against outside competition.
 Interestingly, it was also the first “organized” Michigan Football team not to have a team picture.

 After graduating from Michigan in 1883, Mace went on to become a superintendent of schools in Iowa.
 He left his duties as school superintendent in 1885 to join the faculty of DePauw University Normal School where he served as a professor of history.
 Mace worked in a variety of positions at the university level until his retirement in 1916.
 William H. Mace authored a number of history books and articles during his distinguished career.